 Eastern and Russian Orthodox Churches have a somewhat different chaplet with 100 beads.
 In Islam the rosary is an act of piety; it has 33 beads and requires three turns of the chaplet – each bead representing one of the 99 “most beautiful names of Allah” found in the Koran.

-More information available at Today’s Saint of the day.
+More information available at Today’s Readings of the day.